1. Waterloo - the Swedish outtake - February

 Waterloo - the single (in Sweden)

 Two alternative singles with "Waterloo" were released in Sweden, the Swedish language version with "Honey Honey" (in Swedish) on the side B and the English language version with "Watch Out" on the B-side.
-Both singles were very successful in ABBA's native country reaching Top 3 on Topplistan.
+Both singles were very successful in ABBA's native country where they reached Top 3 on Topplistan.

 Waterloo (Swedish version)/Honey Honey (Swedish version)